 Special circumstances for electric cars

-Electric vehicles do present some special bonuses compared to traditional cars.
+Electric vehicles do present some other bonuses compared to traditional cars.
 The first is that they are exempt from road tax, which will end up saving you a fair bit of money each year.